ChilliCream/hotchocolate-docs/docs/directive-middleware.md

 }
 ```

-Since, adding a directive with its name and some values is not optimal because the name could change and you do not now the argument structure we have added a generic directive type.

-The generic directive type declares the .net type that represents a directive instance.
+Adding directives just with their name is not type safe and could lead to runtime errors which can be avoided by using our generic variant of the directive type.
+The generic directive type declares the .net type that represents the directive instance.

 ```csharp
 public class MyDirectiveType